Comme d'habitude

-"Comme d'habitude" (/fr/, French for "As usual") is a French song about the setting in of routine in a relationship, precipitating a breakup.
+"Comme d'habitude" (/fr/, French for "As per usual") is a French song about the setting in of routine in a relationship, precipitating a breakup.
 It was composed in 1967 by Jacques Revaux, with lyrics by Claude François and Gilles Thibaut.

 In 1969, Paul Anka wrote English lyrics for the song and gave it the title "My Way", which became one of Frank Sinatra's signature songs.

 Original

 In February 1967, Jacques Revaux, on holiday in the Hôtel Canada in Megève, realised that he was overdue to write four songs commissioned by producer Norbert Saada, and wrote them all in one morning.
 One titled "For Me" had English lyrics; it was refused by Michel Sardou, Mireille Mathieu, Hugues Aufray and Claude François before Hervé Vilard released a version as a B-side.
 Revaux was dissatisfied and visited François at Dannemois on 27 August 1967 proposing to rework the song for him.
 François accepted but asked that an underlying theme of a couple in a strained relationship be included, in reference to his recent breakup with fellow French singer France Gall.
 Revaux agreed and with some rewriting from Gilles Thibaut the song became "Comme d'habitude" in its best-known version in French, which was released by Claude François in 1968.